• Skip to primary navigation

 Minoxidil – where and how to buy

-No, oral minoxidil can only be purchased with a prescription and should only be used under medical supervision due to potential systemic side effects.
+No, oral minoxidil is not over the counter.
+It can only be purchased with a prescription and should only be used under medical supervision due to potential systemic side effects.

 Where to buy oral minoxidil for hair loss?

-You can request a prescription for oral minoxidil by having a photo-based consultation with a dermatologist and clicking on the “start a consultation banner”.
+You can request a prescription for oral minoxidil by having a photo-based consultation with an online dermatologist, starting at $59.
+Your provider will get back to you in less than 2 days.

 Article References: